-A crowded area feels safe for a lot of things.
-For one, you can walk without anyone accompanying you and if someone attempts a bold crime, there are others to protect you.
-But a crowded area can also be a bane, useful for subtle conmen to hide themselves.
-The types who look for soft targets, do something stealthy before anyone realises what just happened and then melt away.
+The boon and bane of a crowded place: A crowded area feels safe.
+If someone attempts a bold crime, there are others to protect you.
+But a crowded area can also be a bane, useful for subtle conmen to be active.
+Beware of the type who look for soft targets, do something stealthy before anyone realises and melt away.

 The Internet is no stranger to such subtle conmen.
-And the Internet is a much more crowded place.
-Not only is it the playing field for a single locality, but for the entire world.
-And let’s face it, there is no authority setup or hierarchy in the Internet and in fact it is upto the local authorities to protect the surfers from international cons, which is a tall order.
+And let’s face it, there is no authority or hierarchy on the Internet.
+It is up to the local authorities to protect users from international cons, which is a tall order.